marcaube/silex-skeleton/README.md

 ## Usage

-Add your PSR compliant code in `src/`, register the namespaces in `composer.json`.
-Configurations are in `app/config/`, your ronting is in there too.
+Add your PSR compliant code in `src/`, configurations are in `app/config/` and the routing is in there too.

 ## Contributing